nealbob/nealbob.github.io/_posts/2016-10-1-MLfordummies.md

     <img src="http://nealbob.github.io/images/linear.png">
 </figure>

 Now in terms of prediction this model performs poorly, giving correct predictions at only two points and over or underestimating everywhere else.
-The model is not useless, it tells us that $X$ generally has a positive relationship with $y$, but it fails to explain that there is no-relationship for $X < 0.5$.
+The model is not useless, it tells us that \\(X\\) generally has a positive relationship with \\(y\\), but it fails to explain that there is no-relationship for \\(X < 0.5\\).

 Of course if we knew the true model, we could fit that by OLS.
 In this case OLS would be unbeatable (i.e., BLUE - Best Linear Unbiased Estimator).

 # Non-parametric

 But what if we don't know the model.
-Well we could try a very simple non-parametric regression method known as a 'regress-o-gram': just divide the $X$ space into bins and average the $y$ located in each. (of course actual ML algorithms are much more sophisticated than this, but I'll leave that for another post)
+Well we could try a very simple non-parametric regression method known as a 'regress-o-gram': just divide the \\(X\\) space into bins and average the \\(y\\) located in each. (of course actual ML algorithms are much more sophisticated than this, but I'll leave that for another post)

 <figure>
 <figcaption>A non-parametric model, with too much *bias*</figcaption>